19hours/sg-statutes/Acts/Building Control Act.md

 [18/2003 wef 01/01/2004]

-(p) the manner in which the duties and responsibilities of accredited checkers are to be discharged;
+(p) the manner in which the duties and responsibilities of accredited checkers and specialist accredited checkers are to be discharged;

 (q) the manner in which appeals may be made to and determined by the Minister under this Act and the information to be supplied by the Commissioner of Building Control in connection therewith;